musabash/show-folders/README.md

 # Show Folders Application
+Note: This app has been built without using **create-react-app**

 ## Overview

 This project is a web application that allows users to access and manage documents uploaded by administrators.
 Users can navigate through folders, view the contents, sort items by various criteria, and filter files by name.
-This project is a solution to a task for the second phase of a Frontend Developer role at BrightHR.

 ## Features